alexandrwang/slate/source/index.html.md

 `attachment` | string | A URL pointing to the audio file attachment.
 `attachment_type` (optional, default `audio`) | string | Describes what type of file the attachment is.
 Only accepts `audio`.
 `verbatim` (optional, default `false`) | boolean | Specifies whether or not to include non-words (ex: "um", "hm") in the transcript.
+`phrases` (optional) | [string] | A list of strings containing words and phrases "hints" so that the audio transcription is more likely to recognize them.
+This can be used to improve the accuracy for specific words and phrases, or to add additional words to the vocabulary for the transcription.
 `urgency` (optional, default `day`) | string | A string describing the urgency of the response.
 One of `immediate`, `day`, or `week`, where `immediate` is a one-hour response time.
 `metadata` (optional, default `{}`) | object | A set of key/value pairs that you can attach to a task object.
 It can be useful for storing additional information about the task in a structured format.